juliabonifaciio/calculator-simple/Readme.md

-# Calculadora Simples
+# Simple Calculator

 ![Header](./Header.png)

-## Descrição
+## Description
-A Calculadora Simples é uma aplicação desenvolvida para realizar operações matemáticas básicas, como adição, subtração, multiplicação, divisão, potência, porcentagem e raiz quadrada.
-Com uma interface amigável, permite que os usuários ingressem dois números e escolham a operação desejada para obter o resultado instantaneamente.
+The Simple Calculator is an application designed to perform basic mathematical operations such as addition, subtraction, multiplication, division, exponentiation, percentage, and square root.
+With a user-friendly interface, it allows users to input two numbers and choose the desired operation to instantly obtain the result.

-## Funcionalidades
+## Features
-- Adição (+)
+- Addition (+)
-- Subtração (-)
+- Subtraction (-)
-- Multiplicação (*)
+- Multiplication (*)
-- Divisão (/)
+- Division (/)
-- Potência (^)
+- Exponentiation (^)
-- Porcentagem (%)
+- Percentage (%)
-- Raiz Quadrada (√)
+- Square Root (√)

-## Como Usar
+## How to Use
-1. **Inserir Números:** Digite o primeiro número na primeira caixa de entrada e o segundo número na segunda caixa de entrada.
+1. **Enter Numbers:** Type the first number into the first input box and the second number into the second input box.
-2. **Selecionar Operação:** Escolha a operação desejada entre adição (+), subtração (-), multiplicação (*), divisão (/), potência (^), porcentagem (%) ou raiz quadrada (√).
+2. **Select Operation:** Choose the desired operation among addition (+), subtraction (-), multiplication (*), division (/), exponentiation (^), percentage (%), or square root (√).
-3. **Pressionar "Calcular":** Após inserir os números e selecionar a operação, pressione o botão "Calcular".
+3. **Press "Calculate":** After entering the numbers and selecting the operation, press the "Calculate" button.
-4. **Visualizar Resultado:** O resultado da operação será exibido na tela.
+4. **View Result:** The result of the operation will be displayed on the screen.

-## Como Instalar
+## How to Install
-1. **Baixar o APK:** Baixe o arquivo APK do aplicativo em [link para download].
+1. **Download the APK:** Download the APK file of the app from [download link].
-2. **Permissões:** Certifique-se de permitir a instalação de aplicativos de fontes desconhecidas nas configurações do seu dispositivo.
+2. **Permissions:** Make sure to allow installation of apps from unknown sources in your device settings.
-3. **Instalar:** Abra o arquivo APK baixado e siga as instruções na tela para concluir a instalação.
+3. **Install:** Open the downloaded APK file and follow the on-screen instructions to complete the installation.

-## Tecnologias Utilizadas
+## Technologies Used
 - MIT App Inventor

-## Contribuição e Feedback
+## Contribution and Feedback
-Se você tiver ideias para melhorar este aplicativo ou encontrar algum problema, sinta-se à vontade para contribuir ou fornecer feedback.
+If you have any ideas to improve this app or encounter any issues, feel free to contribute or provide feedback.

-## Autor
+## Author
-Desenvolvido por Julia.
+Developed by Julia.